claes/hemlis/README.md

     (set -e; pass nixos-secrets && echo "source $(type hemlis-install)") | sudo bash -s

-This command will let pass decrypt your secrets, and combine the output with a statement to source the hemlis-install script.
-The result will be a script, that is very similar to the second example, that is piped to standard input of another bash process that executes it.
-This way the secrets are not stored in plaintext and do not pollute the environment.
+This command will let pass decrypt your secrets, print them to standard out, and combine the output with a statement to source the hemlis-install script.
+The result will be a single script, that is very similar to the second example, that is piped to standard input of another bash process, that executes it.
+This way the secrets are not stored in plaintext and do not set in the environment.

 To deploy the secrets remotely, you can modfiy the command to run the installation part using ssh